 The Main Studio opened in the spring of 2011.
 Linda Martone, who is currently the General Manager, became the Normal Heights Studio Manager.
 As the studio and community grew, so did the need for precise and careful business management and organization.
 Linda provided that attention to detail, allowing us to expand to the next level.

 In the Fall of 2012, we opened a second studio in North Park at the corner of 30th Street and North Park Way.
 Carolina Moreira became the North Park Manager, followed by Meghan Sciascia.
 In 2016, we moved to our current North Park location under the management of Kara Willingham.

 In 2019, we restructured our management system: Marie Barranco became Normal Heights Manager as Linda moved to General Manager.
 Desiree Iacono became the Assistant Manager for both studios.
-In 2020, our yoga teacher training administrator and experienced teacher, Lauren McLaren took over as teacher training lead, co-leading the Spring session with the seasoned Pilgrimage teacher training graduate, Jamie Lee.
+At the end of 2019, our yoga teacher training administrator and experienced teacher, Lauren McLaren, took over as teacher training lead, co-leading the Spring session with the seasoned Pilgrimage teacher training graduate, Jamie Lee.

 One never knows for sure what the future holds.
 Still, the future definitely exists in seed-form in our intention: To offer a wide variety of yoga classes taught in a welcoming environment by caring and knowledgeable teachers.